microsoft/cloudsqlworkshop/cloudsqlworkshop/06_Manage_and_Optimize_AzureSQLMI/readme.md

     GO
     ```

-6. In a new query window run the following queries to monitor I/O performance and waits **while the SELECT INTO is running**.
+1. In a new query window execute following queries to monitor I/O performance and waits. *You will execute this query repeatedly while the SELECT INTO is running*.

     ```tsql
     USE customersdb;